nqcm/pathway-to-arabic/docs/reading/guided-reading.md

 Abul Hasan alNadwi is a well known scholar and he has written a series of books especially for children/beginners who are learning Arabic.
 Qasas anNabiyeen (stories of the prophets) is his famous work where he starts with very easy and basic language, gradually progressing to more difficult and sophisticated language.
 This is generally considered the best book for begiiner comprehension.
 This last volume is the highest in difiiculty level.

-!!! note ""
+!!! info "Download links"

-Download the book from [here](http://abulhasanalinadwi.org/books/seerat%20khatimun%20nabiyyeen.pdf)
+- Download the book from [here](http://abulhasanalinadwi.org/books/seerat%20khatimun%20nabiyyeen.pdf)
 - [Vocabulary list](https://archive.org/details/arabictoenglishvocabularyofqasas-un-nabiyeenvolume5-160709195901)
 - [Videos explaining iraab for some of the pages](https://www.youtube.com/watch?v=PvIIQJ5T7MU)